Visa-specific document control

 Migration practices usually mean software that helps them collect evidence, keep OMARA records straight, coordinate deadlines, and give clients a clear path through the visa process.
 A case list on its own is not enough.

-Requesting the right evidence by visa type, tracking what has arrived, and knowing what is still blocking preparation.
+Request the right evidence by visa type, track what has arrived, and see what is still blocking preparation.

-Clients need a secure place to upload documents, read updates, and stop guessing what the practice still needs.
+Give clients one secure place to upload documents, read updates, and understand what the practice still needs.

-Notes, agreements, uploads, and correspondence need to remain attributable and easy to retrieve when a complaint, audit, or question arrives.
+Keep notes, agreements, uploads, and correspondence attributable and easy to retrieve when a complaint or audit arrives.

-Passports, identity documents, and personal records demand more than a generic cloud-storage story.
+Passports, identity documents, and personal records need stronger controls than a generic cloud-storage story.

 Many tools can hold the matter record, but the team still ends up chasing passports, skills assessments, and declarations across email.